 The Ministry of Labor is in charge of establishing and implementing the fund utilization plan in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
 The pension fund is invested in-house or under discretionary accounts, based on a passive-aggressive investment strategy for long-term profitability.
-The Ministry of Labor establishes checks and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate manager flexibility to achieve targeted return without over-exposure to risk.
+The Ministry of Labor establishes checks and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate manager flexibility to achieve targeted return without overexposure to risk.
 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Treasury Funds can be used to cover the deficits after the approval of the competent authority.
 As the Company does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with paragraph 142 of IAS 19.
-The Company expects to contribute \$12,319 to its defined benefit plan during the 12 months beginning after 31 December 2022.
+The Company expects to contribute \$934 to its defined benefit plan during the 12 months beginning after 31 December 2023.

-The expected weighted average duration of the Group's defined benefits plan obligation as of 31 December 2022 and 2021 were both maturity in 2035.
+The expected weighted average duration of the Group's defined benefits plan obligation as of 31 December 2023 and 2022 were maturity in 2038 and 2036, respectively.